Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Proof of the upper bound on

-We may now estimate the norm of the control $\wt h$.
-We start by bounding the coefficients $c_k$.
-Reminding that $w(0)=\ue(\tau)$ is given by the conditions \eqref{ytau}, we can rewrite We estimate both terms separately.
-For the first term, we use the property \eqref{k} of the eigenfunctions $\psi_k^\eps$, it gives:
+We may now estimate the norm of the control $\wt{h^\eps}$.
+We start by bounding the coefficients $c_{\sigma,k}^\eps$.
+Reminding that $\wt\ue(0)=\ue(\tau)$ is given by the conditions \eqref{ytau}, we can rewrite We estimate both terms separately.
+For the first term, we apply Cauchy-Schwarz' inequality and use that $\lambda_{\sigma,k}^\eps\tau>0$ to obtain: